Maih0ub/Maih0ub/README.md

 <!-- ===== Footer ===== -->
 <div align="center">
-  <small>All Rights Reserved ©️ Mohamed Mayhoub <!-- use a script or action to update automatically --> </small>
+  <small>Mohamed Mayhoub ©️ All Rights Reserved<!-- use a script or action to update automatically --> </small>
 </div>